Titus (film): Soundtrack

-The score to the film was created by Taymor's long-time friend and partner Elliot Goldenthal and is a typical Goldenthal soundtrack with an epic, inventive and dissonant feel.
+The score for Titus was composed by Elliot Goldenthal, Taymor's longtime friend and partner, and is a typical Goldenthal soundtrack with an epic, inventive, and dissonant feel.

 Reception

 Box office

-The film was a box office bomb, earning only $22,313 on its opening weekend due to its limited release in only two theaters, ranking number 57 in the box office.
+Titus was a box-office bomb, earning only $22,313 on its opening weekend due to its limited release in only two theaters, ranking number 57 in the box office.
 Its widest release in the US was only in 35 theaters, causing the film to earn only $2,007,290 in North America.
-Overseas, the film grossed $252,390 in Chile, Mexico, and Spain, culminating in a worldwide total of $2,920,616.
+Overseas, it grossed $252,390 in Chile, Mexico, and Spain, culminating in a worldwide total of $2,920,616.

 Critical response

-Titus received a mixed response from critics.
-It holds a 57% score on Metacritic based on reviews from 29 critics indicating "Mixed or average reviews".
-Rotten Tomatoes reports a 68% approval rating based on 75 reviews with a weighted average of 6.54/10.
-The site's consensus reads: "The movie stretches too long to be entertaining despite a strong cast."

 Stephen Holden of The New York Times gave the film a positive review, making it a "Critic's Pick".
 Roger Ebert of the Chicago Sun-Times also praised Titus and gave it three and a half out of four stars, referring to the source material as "the least of Shakespeare's tragedies" and concluding, "Anyone who doesn't enjoy this film for what it is must explain: How could it be more?
 This is the film Shakespeare's play deserves, and perhaps even a little more."

 Scott Tobias of The A.V.
 Club wrote that "Titus strikes a near-impossible balance between magnificently cracked high camp and a more serious statement about corruption and the cycle of violence" and that "[Taymor's] forceful adaptation builds to a glorious payoff and Cumming's flamboyant performance alone—he's a sort of fascist Pee-wee Herman—seems enough to ensure Titus lasting cult status."

 Robin Askew wrote in a 2016 article for Bristol24-7 that the film is "brilliant and daring if under-appreciated."

-Awards

-The film received one nomination at the 72nd Academy Awards for Best Costume Design, but lost to Topsy-Turvy.